 Bishop of St. Nicholas Eparchy, to the faithful,

-on the beginning of the new academic year.
+on the establishment of the Mission Institute.

 As good stewards of the manifold grace of God,